Russell-S-Harper/FLT/README.md

 	gcc -o eg/paranoia eg/paranoia-flt.c flt-*.c
 ```

-It is recommended to build `«flt-repo»/flt/flt.lib` and link to it to reduce the size of executables.
+It is recommended to build `«flt-repo»/flt/flt-«target».lib` and link to it to reduce the size of executables.
 For the `cc65` suite, there is a build script available as `«flt-repo»/flt/build-cc65`.
-Edit the build script to point `XCC` to where the `cc65` repo is located, revise `TGT` as required, and run the script to build the `«flt-repo»/flt/flt.lib` library.
+Edit the build script to point `XCC` to where the `cc65` repo is located and run the script to build the `«flt-repo»/flt/flt-«target».lib` library.

 Other interesting examples: